nwaniek/ncr_numpy/README.rst

     for (auto const& name: npz.names) {
         auto shape = npz[name].shape();
         std::cout << name << ".shape = ";
-        ncr::serialize_shape(std::cout, shape);
+        ncr::numpy::serialize_shape(std::cout, shape);
         std::cout << "\n";
     }

-This example uses `ncr::serialize_shape`, which is a utility function to turn the shape of an ndarray into something readable.
+This example uses `ncr::numpy::serialize_shape`, which is a utility function to turn the shape of an ndarray into something readable.

 Working with (known) structured arrays is straightforward.
 The following example assumes that student data, with a name and two grades per student, are stored in